AoSankaku/Send-Minecraft-notifications/README.md

 Compatible with any minecraft server software that outputs the log file, including Vanilla, Forge, Fabric, Paper, and Spigot.

 ## Changelog

+### 2024/03/14
+- This script is now licensed under the MIT LICENSE!

 ### 2024/01/25
 - As an experimental feature, this script now can send messages on player's death.
 It is completely automatically detects the word "was|died|drown|withered|experienced|blew|hit|fell|went|walked|burned|tried|discovered|froze|starved|suffocated|left" and send a message.
 This may malfunction sometimes.